ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 <video autoplay controls loop style="width: 100%">
   <source src="{{site.baseurl}}/garora/assets/noJs3/ClickToJump.mp4" type="video/mp4" />
-  Demonstration of how clicking to jump works
+  Demonstration of how clicking to flap works
 </video>

 Then we change the calculation of the bird's position to: